beyondstorage/specs/rfcs/87-feature-gates.md

 In [GSP-16], we introduced loose mode which is a global flag that controls the behavior when services meet the unsupported pairs.

 - If `loose` is on: This error will be ignored.
-- If `loose` is off: Storager returns a compatibility related error.
+- If `loose` is off: Storager returns a compatibility-related error.

 However, we removed `loose` in [GSP-20] because we can't figure out [error could be returned too early while in loose mode](https://github.com/beyondstorage/go-storage/issues/233).
 And loose is so general that it affects nearly all behavior of Storager.